Bharti Airtel hits fresh high, climbs 6% ahead of 5G launch

 Brokerage Prabhudas Lilladher earlier this month said 5G could be a Rs 58,000-1,30,000 crore opportunity by 2027 across connectivity and enterprise market.

-Bharti’s 5G plan will ride on use of existing 4G infrastructure along with 3.5GHz of midband spectrum (acquired recently), it said, adding that the development may result in lower operating cost and better utilisation of existing assets, as 5G ecosystem user case develops.
+Bharti’s 5G plan will ride on use of existing 4G infrastructure along with 3.5GHz of midband spectrum that it acquired recently, it said, adding that the development may result in lower operating cost and better utilisation of existing assets, as 5G ecosystem user case develops.

 "Also, Bharti’s leadership position in enterprise segment with 32 per cent revenue market share will ride on expanding market size i.e.2 times to Rs 70,000 crore by 2025 given its presence in IOT, CPaaS, data centre etc," the brokerage had in a September 5 note.